Publicidad programática

 PPC (Pay-Per-Click) and programmatic advertising are two different online advertising methods.

-PPC is a model of online advertising where advertisers pay each time a user clicks on one of their ads.
+PPC is an online advertising model in which advertisers pay each time a user clicks on their ads.
 Programmatic advertising, on the other hand, is a method of buying and selling digital advertising in an automated, data-driven way.
-Programmatic advertising can be used to buy various types of advertising, including display, video, and mobile advertising.
+It can be used to buy various types of advertising, including display, video, and mobile advertising.

 5. What is RTB vs PMP?